nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 #### The Bulk Service (Bulk Action Framework) Topics

-By default topics are prefixed by `nuxeo-bulk-`.
+Since Nuxeo 11.1 the namespace used is `bulk`.

 There are topics part of the Bulk Service:
-- `command`: Scheduled Bulk Commands are first written into this topic.
+- `nuxeo-bulk-command`: Scheduled Bulk Commands are first written into this topic.
-- `status`: Any Bulk Command reports its progress into this topic.
+- `nuxeo-bulk-status`: Any Bulk Command reports its progress into this topic.
-- `done`: This topic contains the status of the completed Bulk Commands.
+- `nuxeo-bulk-done`: This topic contains the status of the completed Bulk Commands.

 Each Bulk Action creates its own processor and topics, you can find a [description of the topology]({{page page='bulk-action-framework'}}#bulk-service) and interesting [debugging commands]({{page page='bulk-action-framework'}}#debugging) in the related documentation.